-Working in a kitchen is very hard work, the stress is always present and for an outsider it might seem sometimes as an aggressive environment.
+Working in a kitchen is very hard work, the stress is always present and for an outsider, it might seem sometimes as an aggressive environment.
 I believe in perfection and that every little thing we do has to be done in a consistent and correct way.

-Restaurants have always been a very competitive market as there are so many options out there that you have to find what is the added value that you are offering, but for me it is not only about inspiring our guests, it is also about inspiring my co-workers, is being there for them, treating them as my family because family sticks together and take care of each other.
-I have learned that if you are able to inspire others then you have done a great job because when people feels valued and they love what they do they are always more productive than when they are humiliated or doing something just out of necessity.
-And unfortunately nowadays with many TV programs people is forgetting that we are here to inspire, to mentor and not to demean others.
+Restaurants have always been a very competitive market as there are so many options out there that you have to find what is the added value that you are offering, but for me, it is not only about inspiring our guests, it is also about inspiring my co-workers, is being there for them, treating them as my family because family sticks together and take care of each other.
+I have learned that if you are able to inspire others then you have done a great job because when people feel valued and they love what they do they are always more productive than when they are humiliated or doing something just out of necessity.
+And unfortunately nowadays with many TV programs people is forgetting that we are here to inspire, mentor and not to demean others.

-Cooking is an act of love, of creating, of sharing and we should never loose sight of this; as Octavio Paz said “Erotism is the most intense passion and gastronomy is the most extensive”
+Cooking is an act of love, of creating, of sharing and we should never lose sight of this; as Octavio Paz said “Erotism is the most intense passion and gastronomy is the most extensive”

 What do you love about Bali?

-The people, it would be very difficult to express with words the quality of the people that live in this island.
+The people, it would be very difficult to express with words the quality of the people that live on this island.
 They have certainly given me many lessons at a personal level and I am grateful for the opportunity of being here, doing what I love and sharing and creating memories with amazing individuals.
 This island is pure magic.